 • Provide your images in one of the following ways:

 Upload your images prior to the meeting to an online Dropbox set up especially for this meeting.
 This will reduce the time needed for transferring photos on the night of the meeting.
 Dropbox can accommodate large file sizes.

 When you contact Sue before January 20, you’ll be sent a link to the Dropbox and instructions on how to upload your photos.
 If you haven’t used Dropbox before, rest assured that it’s very easy to upload images (and less stressful than trying to do it on the night of the meeting).

 Bring digital images on a flash drive, CD, or DVD in a format that will work with a PC laptop.
 We’ll provide a digital projector and a PC laptop as well as an old-fashioned slide projector if needed.
 Due to time constraints, we can’t accommodate images that are brought on your own laptop.

 Prints are also welcome: We’ll have a table on which you can display them.

 East Bay CNPS membership meetings are free of charge and open to everyone.
 This month’s meeting takes place in the Garden Room of the Orinda Public Library at 24 Orinda Way (in Orinda Village).
 The Garden Room is on the second floor of the building, accessible by stairs or an elevator.
 The Garden Room opens at 7 pm; the meeting begins at 7:30 pm.
-Call 510-496-6016 or email email@example.com if you have questions.
+Email firstname.lastname@example.org or call 510-496-6016 if you have questions.